vstinner/vstinner.github.io/draft/c-api-process-incompatible-changes.rst

   * PyBytes_GetString()
   * Py_buffer with PyBuffer_Release() API notifies Python when the resource is no longer needed.

-* Modify Cython to use getter functions.
-Attempt to make some structures opaque, like PyThreadState.

 * `PEP 620 -- Hide implementation details from the C API
   <https://www.python.org/dev/peps/pep-0620/>`_ by Victor Stinner